Xubuntu: Xubuntu 11.04

 Xubuntu 11.04 was released on 28 April 2011.
 This version was based upon Xfce 4.8 and introduced editable menus using any menu editor that meets the freedesktop.org standards.
 This version also introduced a new Elementary Xubuntu icon theme, the Droid font by default and an updated installation slide show.

-While Ubuntu 11.04 introduced the new default Unity interface, Xubuntu did not adopt Unity and instead retained its existing Xfce interface.
 Although the developers have decided to retain a minimalist interface, Xubuntu 11.04 has a new dock-like application launcher to achieve a more modern look.